Client confidentiality in a nutshell

 Self-harm and suicidal ideation

 We do not report self-harm (including drug use and eating disorders) or suicidal ideation, except in the most extreme situations.
-For example, if you said you were going to leave and jump under a train.
+For example, if you said you would leave and jump under a train.
 We would much prefer to work with you, helping you to find more helpful coping strategies.

 If we receive a court order or coroner’s request, we have to comply.
 We would not release your notes without such order, or your written consent.

-The rules and guidance around client confidentiality are complex and do change over time.
-If you have any questions regarding client confidentiality please complete the contact form, or give us a call on 0151 329 3637 or email email@example.com?
-We would love to hear from you.
+The rules and guidance around client confidentiality are complex and developing.
+If you have questions regarding client confidentiality, please complete the contact form, call us on 0151 329 3637, or email firstname.lastname@example.org.
+We would be very happy to take your call.